 Mobile Phones and Cash Transfers in Niger (with Concern Worldwide).
 The introduction of mobile money transfer systems such as M-Pesa in Kenya has brought new opportunities for cash transfer and remittances in Africa.
 This project tests the effectiveness and efficiency of a mobile phone-based conditional cash transfer system as opposed to normal cash transfer systems in Tahoua, Niger.
-The big questions here are: Can mobile phones allow recipients to better manage cash transfers during food crises as opposed to traditional cash distribution mechanisms?
-If so, do the benefits outweigh the costs?
-The baseline survey took place in March/April 2010, with follow-up surveys in 2011.

 Cash Transfers and Vouchers in the Democratic Republic of Congo (with Concern Worldwide).
 There has been considerable debate over the use of conditional versus unconditional cash transfers in developing countries.
 Yet a key question is how the additional disposable income is spent.
 A key issue in many countries is the introduction of voucher programs, whereby households can spend their transfer on a more limited range of items.
 This project tests the effectiveness and efficiency of cash transfers versus vouchers in Masisi, Democratic Republic of Congo.
-The big questions here are: Can cash transfers provide greater freedom of choice and hence improve development outcomes?
-The baseline survey occurs in September 2011, with follow up surveys in 2012.

 Information, Civic Education and Elections in Mozambique (with Pedro Vicente, Paul Collier and Jornal @Verdade).
 How does access to information affect voters’ perceptions and electoral behavior?
 In this field experiment in Mozambique, we worked with Jornal @Verdade and local civil society institutions to provide civic education messages to voters through different mechanisms prior to the October 2009 presidential elections.
-The baseline took place in September 2009, with a endline survey in November/December 2009.